-There can’t be a better timing for me to discover this, as I was going to be in Jaipur in Dec/ Jan.
-Here in this blog, I am trying to share my experience of Chokhi Dhani Jaipur and at the time of publishing this, I am yet to explore London’s Chokhi Dhani.
+There can’t be a better timing for me to discover chokhi dhani village resort, as I was going to be in Jaipur in Dec/ Jan.
+Here in this blog, I am trying to share my experience of Chokhi Dhani Jaipur.
+At the time of publishing this, I am yet to explore London’s Chokhi Dhani.

-I was in Jaipur for handful of days and I had not really done much of homework to know when to see what place (I had thoughts on what to see, but not when to see), and my timings in Jaipur were good and not good.
+I was in Jaipur for handful of day.
+This time, I had not really done much of homework to know when to see what place (I had thoughts on what to see, but not when to see), and my timings in Jaipur were good and not good.

-I was staying at Ramada and Chokhi Dhani was apparently 40mins drive (based on what google maps was saying) and we headed to Chokhi Dhani at 5 (ideally wanted to be there at 5).
-Since I was visiting the place on 1st Jan, place was unusually busy, and it was dark by 6PM when I got off my car at the gate.
+I was staying at Ramada and Chokhi Dhani resort was apparently 40mins drive (based on what google maps was saying).
+We headed to Chokhi Dhani at 5 (ideally wanted to be there at 5).
+Since I was visiting the place on 1st Jan, Chokhi dhani was unusually busy, and it was dark by 6PM when I got off my car at the gate.